danimelchor/clypi/docs/index.md

 The border style you'd like to use.
 To see all the box styles in action run `uv run -m examples.boxed`.

+The full list can be found in the code [here](https://github.com/danimelchor/clypi/blob/master/clypi/_data/boxes.py).

 ### `boxed`